Britannia Coin Designs

 2017 – Britannia – 30th Anniversary Edition

-Both the gold and silver Britannia coins feature this mark, despite it being the anniversary for just the gold coins.
+Both the gold and silver coins feature this mark, despite it being the anniversary for the gold coins.
 The

-The background also features the new guilloche pattern in the background behind Britannia – a new design feature to discourage counterfeiting.
+background also features the guilloche pattern in the background behind Britannia – a new design feature to

-The new Guilloche effect was used for all 2018 Britannia coins, having been successfully tested the year before.
+Following the 2017 anniversary test, the new Guilloche effect was used for all 2018 Britannia coins.
+It was

-2018 was also the year of release for the Platinum Britannia 1oz coin, limited to a mintage of 5000, and also bearing the guilloche pattern.
+2018 was also the year of release for the Platinum Britannia coin, limited to a mintage of 5000.
+This coin also

 2018 Oriental Border – Limited Edition:

-In honour of the Royal Mint’s move into the Asian bullion market, a new Britannia design was commissioned.
-The border pattern was inspired by the Chinese rooms at Buckingham Palace and the Royal Pavilion in Brighton.
+The pattern was inspired by the Chinese rooms at Buckingham Palace and the Royal Pavilion in Brighton.

 Production is limited to 5,000 gold Oriental Britannias and 100,000 silver Oriental Britannias.